Kirastur/alveran-sudo/README.md

 ## API
 This plugin has a simple API.
-The API can be used to call Alveran from other plugins. public boolean PerformBlessing()
+The API can be used to call Alveran from other plugins. public boolean performBlessing(World)
-    Executes the blessing, the same as calling the "/alveran" command. public boolean UnblessPlayer(Player)
+    Executes the blessing, the same as calling the "/alveran" command. public boolean unblessPlayer(Player)
     Removes the blessing from the given player.
 Get the API object with
   AlveranAPI alveranAPI = AlveranProvider.getAPI();